 - over two thirds of the students who are able to work go to jobs both before school starts and after it ends to help support their families

-- many students are taking care of younger siblings with little help from their parents, or they are caring for parents who have problems themselves
+- many students are taking care of younger siblings with little help from their parents or are caring for parents who have problems themselves

 The project accepts donations of new and used clothing and accessories suitable for a grad ceremony (or prom/ball, depending on how the grad event is organized), as well as cash donations to help the organization operate.
 Some of the money is used to buy clothing for students with physical problems that prevent most donated clothing from fitting properly.

-In the spring, an event called Boutique Day is held in a hotel ballroom.
-At this event the beautiful gowns, shoes, purses and jewellery for the girls and suits, tuxedos, shirts and cumberbands for the boys are on display for the grads to examine and choose.
+In the late winter or early spring, an event called Boutique Day is held in a hotel ballroom.
+This year it was held on February 9th.
+(In Vancouver, signs of spring appear early in the year.)
+The event is described in the video above.
+The beautiful gowns, shoes, purses, and jewellery for the girls and suits, tuxedos, shirts, and cumberbands for the boys are on display for the grads to examine and choose.
 Girls and boys have their hair styled and girls have their makeup done.
-All students have the opportunity to discuss their future plans with a mentor.

 The Cinderella Project is open to students in Vancouver and those in nearby communities.
 Students know that they are part of the project well in advance of grad because they have to fill out an application in the fall of their graduating year.
-Applications for 2016 grads will be sent to school counsellors in late October or early November 2015.
+Applications are generally sent to school counsellors in late October or early November.
 The applications aren't available online.

 The Dress for Success Program